Public Safety Telecommunicator

 3. Serving as a 24/7 point of contact while most other University operations have been suspended.

-High School diploma or equivalency and demonstrated possession of the competencies necessary to perform the work.
+High School diploma and sufficient experience to demonstrate ability to work under pressure.
+Additional Education and Experience will be necessary for progressive steps (Journey and Advanced).
 Requires certification as a Division of Criminal Information computer operator or the ability to achieve certification within 45 days of employment.
-Some positions may require Basic Telecommunicator Certification in accordance with the provisions of the North Carolina Criminal Justice Training and Standards Commission or the ability to achieve certification within one year of employment.
+May require Basic Telecommunicator Certification in accordance with the provisions of the North Carolina Criminal Justice Training and Standards Commission or the ability to achieve certification within one year of employment.
 All degrees must be received from appropriately accredited institutions.Essential Skills, Knowledge and Abilities:

 Candidate must hold or obtain within probationary period certification of the Division of Criminal Information Network and maintain during tenure of position.
 Candidate must hold or be able to obtain Telecommunicator Certification within the first year of employment.
 This position is necessary to ensure continued, uninterrupted University operations during periods of adverse weather and/or emergency situations, including those that require the University to close.
 As such, the employee will be required to report to work according to their usual schedule, or upon notification to report outside of the usual work schedule.
 This position is also considered a “mandatory” employee position.
 Mandatory employees may be directed by their supervisor to report to work at a designated University worksite other than their personal residence at specific dates and times to perform particular responsibilities.